solita/episerver-testing/readme.md

 ## Source code

-Source code is in [a Git repository in Solita's Deveo](https://deus.solita.fi/Solita/projects/episerver/repositories/solita-testing-episerver/tree/master).
+Source code is in [Solita's Github repository](https://github.com/solita-episerver/solita-testing-episerver).

 Master branch is automatically compiled into a nuget in Solita's internal nuget feed.